yiisoft/docs/010-code-style.md

 #### Flags in methods

 Boolean flags in methods are better to be avoided.
-It is a sign the method may be doing too much and there should be two methods instead of one.
+It's a sign the method may be doing too much, and there should be two methods instead of one.

 ```php